Velotales/pyInkDisplay/README.md

 This was written for a Raspberry Pi Zero W 2, using Waveshare's 7.3 inch 7 color e-ink display.

+To make it a true digital photo frame, I added a PiSugar 3 to provide battery power and the ability to power the Raspberry Pi Zero on with RTC.

 ## Libraries
 This project pulls in Rob Weber's [Omni-EPD](https://github.com/robweber/omni-epd/), so it "should" work with most e-ink displays.

+I also made use of [PiSugar python library](https://github.com/PiSugar/pisugar-python) to control the PiSugar and set the next wakeup interval.

 I found this to be quite a dependancy nightmare, so included in the repo is a requirements.in.
 To use, follow this, preferably in a virtual environment: